Spanish For Kids

 - New words.
 Introduce new words for the week or lesson.
 You might keep a little notebook together and write them down, show a picture, or repeat the words out loud.
 If you can, listen to or read the new phrases in context.
 If you don’t speak Spanish confidently, try to listen to a song, video, or read a mini-book together.
 (10 minutes)

 - Play a game.
 Here are some favorites for practicing vocabulary and when working with younger kids.
-(10 minutes)
+(10 minutes) And here is a great list of Spanish games and board games kids will love!

 - Close with review.
 This could be something to color, or a simple routine like a good-bye song and saying thank you.
 (5 minutes)